DEF and SCR Maintenance Tips from the Diesel and DEF Experts

 Here’s a basic rundown of maintenance your SCR and emissions systems should get:

-• Check and Replace the Diesel Particulate Filter (DPF): If you have an SCR system, then you’ve got a DPF too.
+- Check and Replace the Diesel Particulate Filter (DPF): If you have an SCR system, then you’ve got a DPF too.
 Check the DPF folder for wear and tear or clogging regularly and replace as needed.
 If your DPF is really jammed up, consider hiring a professional DPF cleaning service before you tear it out and replace the whole thing.

 Smart Strategies for Buying DEF

 Another thing to consider is bulk purchasing and delivery.
-Start by calculating the volume of DEF you use per month or quarter.
+Start by calculating the volume you use per month or quarter.
 If you’re not already buying DEF in bulk and having it delivered along with your diesel fuel supply, lubricants, and other essentials, then realizing how much you’ll save is a pretty solid incentive.

 Pro Tips for Safe and Sound DEF Storage